Making use of the Small Businesses Scheme (KOR)

 Do you want to quit the KOR yourself?
 From 2025 onwards, there is no minimum period of participation.
 Submit your request to the Tax Administration no later than 1 month before the end of the quarter via the online form on Mijn Belastingdienst Zakelijk.
 After stopping the KOR, you cannot participate again for the rest of the current year plus the following year.

-• Do you have many business customers?
-If you make use of the tax credit under this scheme, you cannot reclaim the VAT on purchases and business expenses.
-Your 'purchase price' will therefore be higher.
-To maintain the same margin, you then need to increase your selling price without VAT.
-This may make your product less interesting to business customers.
+- Do you have many business customers?
+When using the KOR, you cannot set off VAT on purchases and business expenses.
+So your “purchase price” becomes higher.
+To keep the same margin, you have to increase your selling price without VAT.
+For business customers, your product then becomes less interesting.

-• Planning to make a big investment?
+- Are you planning to make a large investment?
 If you use the KOR, you cannot reclaim the VAT paid.
 Your investment amount will increase as a result.

-• Are you starting a sole proprietorship and you bought solar panels for your home before 2023?
-Then read this information from the Tax Administration.
+- If you are starting a sole proprietorship now and have bought solar panels on your home before 2023, read the Netherlands Tax Administration's information (in Dutch) on this.

-• Do you rent out your property subject to VAT?
-If so, you are not eligible for the Small Businesses Scheme.
+- Do you rent out a property subject to VAT?
+Then you cannot use the KOR.

-Are you already running a business and would you like to use the Small Businesses Scheme?
+Are you already running a business and would you like to use the KOR?

 Then you need to apply to the Belastingdienst.
 You can participate in the scheme from the start of each new tax period (usually a quarter).
 Make sure the Tax Administration receives your application (in Dutch) no later than 4 weeks before the starting date.

 Please note: you cannot use the KOR unless you have applied for it, and your application has been accepted by the Belastingdienst.
+You will receive their confirmation by mail.
 A turnover of less than €20,000 does not automatically mean you are a KOR user.

 Are you starting a business soon and would you like to make use of the KOR?